 Location: Hampi City is situated on the banks of the Tungabhadra River in northern Karnataka, India.
 Now it’s a part of Bellary district.
-It is located within the ruins of the city of Vijayanagara (the city of victory) the former capital of the Vijayanagara Empire.
+It is located in the ruins of the city of Vijayanagara (the city of victory) the former capital of the Vijayanagara Empire.

 Area: The ruined Capital is spread over hilly terrain of 26 sq. km.